sitecrafting/conifer/docs/basics.md

 * Group post query results by taxonomy term
 * Configure custom admin filters and columns

+### Forms

+Conifer comes with an insanely powerful Form API that lets you create and process forms with:

+- an extensible, ergonomic OO interface
+- field-specific error states and messaging
+- custom field validations and filters
+- tightly integrated Twig filters for rendering form state

 ### Admin Helpers

 Conifer's Admin Helpers make working with the WP Admin much simpler: